FAForever/wiki-pages/Play/Client/Coop-Missions.md

   **M28 enemy threat factor**
   - Applies the specified factor to the majority of M28's calculations of how strong enemy units are.
 For example, a value of 0.1 means M28 will see enemy units as being 10% as strong/valuable as normal.
-  - This could be used to try and significantly change how M28 plays (e.g. being more suicidal with its units), and/or used in conjunction with the shared armies mode.
+  - This could be used to try and significantly change how M28 plays (e.g. a value of below 1 means M28 will attack more often with units where it would normally have held off due to expecting to lose the fight), and/or used in conjunction with the shared armies mode.
 For a competitive experience it is recommended you use the default value of 1.0.

 These settings allow you to tailor the AI experience in campaign missions according to your preferences, adjusting difficulty and gameplay dynamics for a more customized experience.